Sudden failure

 Adverse side effects were described as "infrequent, mild, and transient."

 Talk to your doctor before adding hawthorn to your daily regimen.
-CHF patients might want to consult with an experienced herbalist or natural health practitioner to make sure they receive a potent, high- quality hawthorn extract.
+CHF patients might want to take the homepathic form which works faster at a potency of 200 daily.

 Crataegus, commonly called hawthorn, is a well-known herb in traditional Chinese medicine and is an herb remedy in cultures throughout much of the world where there is a temperate climate supporting growth of the trees, especially in Europe.
 The species used in China, Crataegus pinnatifida, differs from that which is relied upon as a source of the Western herb, obtained mainly from Crataegus monogyna and Crataegus oxycantha.
 Western herbalists primarily use hawthorn for treatment of heart disease; this application has been adopted by Chinese herbalists as well.
 In ancient times, the Chinese herbalists mainly used crataegus (shanzha) to improve digestion; for the past thirty years, Western applications of crataegus have been verified by Chinese researchers and added to its list of applications in Chinese medicine.
 Numerous Chinese formulations now incorporate the herb for strengthening heart function, lowering blood lipids, and dilating blood vessels to promote blood circulation.